 Theme: Health & Wellbeing Goal Expected Learning Outcomes Related Course Content In this course, students will GOALS 1.
 Successful students will analyze health and well-being at a more advanced and deeper level than in the Foundations component.
-2.Successful students will integrate approaches to health and well-being by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in Successful students are able to 1.1 Engage in critical and logical thinking about the topic or idea of health and well-being.
-1.2 Engage in an advanced, indepth, scholarly exploration of the topic or idea of health and wellbeing. analyze how novel(la)s and films have identified and explored issues pertaining to physical, mental, emotional, spiritual, and creative health and wellbeing, including mental illness, substance abuse, and domestic violence.
+2. Successful students will integrate approaches to health and well-being by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in Successful students are able to 1.1 Engage in critical and logical thinking about the topic or idea of health and well-being.
+1.2 Engage in an advanced, indepth, scholarly exploration of the topic or idea of health and well-being. analyze how novel(la)s and films have identified and explored issues pertaining to physical, mental, emotional, spiritual, and creative health and wellbeing, including mental illness, substance abuse, and domestic violence.
 Students will learn how literature and film have investigated these issues in tandem with-and sometimes well in advance previous classes and that they anticipate doing in future. of-medicine, social sciences, and psychiatry.
-3.Students will explore and analyze health and well-being through attention to at least two dimensions of well-being. (e.g., physical, mental, emotional, career, environmental, spiritual, intellectual, creative, financial, etc.) 2.1 Identify, describe and synthesize approaches or experiences as they apply to health and well-being.
-2.2 Demonstrate a developing sense of self as a learner through reflection, self-assessment and creative work, building on prior experiences to respond to new and challenging contexts.
-Engage in an ongoing process of reflection on the relevance of the films and novels we study to our present and synthesize their reflections and discoveries by describing how they would adapt one of the classics they studied in a way that speaks to a current issue pertaining to personal and social wellbeing.
-3.1 Explore and analyze health and well-being from theoretical, socio-economic, scientific, historical, cultural, technological, policy and/or personal perspectives.
-3.2 Identify, reflect on, or apply strategies for promoting health and well-being.
-Appreciate the potential of literature and film to advance social and personal health and in so doing develop the skills needed to promote health and wellbeing.
-Citizenship for a Just and Diverse Wo Goals Citizenship for a Just and Diverse Wo Expected Learning Outcomes Related Course Content Goals GOAL 1: Citizenship: Successful students will explore and analyze a range of perspectives on Succe 1.1 De persp citizer politio Expected Learning Outcomes Related Course ContentIn this course, students willDescribe and analyze theways in which authors andauteurs at different historicalmoments have used theirmedia to explore issues ofsocial justice and civil rights.
-Goals GOAL 1: Citizenship: Successful students will explore and analyze a Succe 1.1 De persp citizer politie comm 1.2 Id know requin Expected Learning Outcomes essful students are able to escribe and analyze a range of ectives on what constitutes nship and how it differs across cal, cultural, global, and/or historical Related Course Content In this course, students will Describe and analyze the ways in which authors and auteurs at different historical moments have used their media to explore issues of how these interact with historically and socially constructed ideas of citizenship and membership within societies.
-2.2 Analyze and critique the intersection of concepts of justice, difference, citizenship, and how these interact with cultural traditions, structures of power and/or advocacy for social change.
-Practice wielding the tools that filmmakers and novelists have deployed to explore the world through monsters. -- --- ---
+3.Students will explore and anal health and well-being through attention to at least two dimension well-being. (e.g., physical, ment emotional, career, environmental spiritual, intellectual, creative, financial, etc.) synthesize approaches or Engage in an ongoing process of reflection on the relevance of the films and novels we study to our present and synthesize their reflections and discoveries by describing how they would adapt one of the classics they studied in a way that speaks to a current issue pertaining to personal and social wellbeing.
+Appreciate the potential of literature and film to advance social and personal health and in so doing develop the skills needed to promote health and wellbeing. ne: Citizenship for a Just and Diverse Goals Expected Learning Outcomes Related Course Content uccessful students are able to In this course, students will GOAL 1: Citizenship: Successful students will explore and analyze a range of perspectives on citizenship, across local, national, and global, and apply the knowledge, skills, and dispositions that constitute it.
+1 Describe and analyze a range of erspectives on what constitutes tizenship and how it differs across plitical, cultural, global, and/or historicommunities. media to explore issues of social justice and civil rights. .2 Identify, reflect on, and apply the nowledge, skills and dispositions equired for intercultural competence as obal citizen.
+Identify and reflect on ways that authors and filmmakers have used their media to enhance an appreciation for cultural difference and challenge readers and viewers to think in new ways about themselves, their country, and their world.
+GOAL 2: Just and Diverse World : Successful students will examine notions of justice amidst difference and analyze and critique 1 Examine, critique, and evaluate arious expressions and implications of eversity, equity, inclusion, and a variety flived experiences.
+Examine, critique, and evaluate the ways in which ethnic, national, racial, and cultural differences have been marked by monstrosity.